michalbrauner/trading_platform/docs/tutorial.rst

 Tutorial
 ========

 This tutorial should provide you the introduction to TradingPlatform so you can easily start to use it.
-Basically, tool allows you to create your own strategies and test them on historical data.
-After strategies are tested, they can be easily run on your account using connector to Oanda.
+Basically, the tool allows you to create your own strategies and test them on historical data.
+After strategies are tested, they can be easily run on your account using a connector to Oanda.

 .. toctree::
    :maxdepth: 2